Dog Food Nutrition

 Puppies also need some nutrients that adult dogs don’t particularly need, such as DHA (docosahexaenoic acid), an omega-3 fatty acid that helps with neural development.
 It’s important for a puppy’s brain and visual development.

 Puppies also require specific levels of calcium and phosphorus.
-These levels have to be precise, especially for large breed puppies.
+These levels have to be precise, especially for large-breed puppies.
 Large and giant-breed puppies that don’t get the right levels of calcium and phosphorus can be prone to orthopedic diseases such as hip and elbow dysplasia.

 Adult dogs don’t need many of the extra nutrients that puppies require while they are growing.
 Most adult dogs are fairly tolerant of a wider range of nutrient levels.
 Most adult dogs do well eating dog foods with moderate protein and fat levels unless they are very active or involved in performance work, when they would need a food that provides more energy.